-Can a Greensboro Criminal Defense Attorney Explain What Role the Victim Plays in Court?
+Can A Greensboro Criminal Defense Attorney Explain What Role The Victim Plays In Court?

 Yes, of course!
 The victim of a case is pretty important to the State, but do their wishes ultimately control what happens with the case?
 Sometimes it can depend on the individual prosecutor, and sometimes it can also depend on the specific charge depending on what county you’re in.
-If you have specific questions about victim’s rights, you should speak with a Greensboro criminal defense attorney today!
+If you have specific questions about victims’ rights, you should speak with a Greensboro criminal defense lawyer today!